zhullyb/monyhar/monyhar/docs/branch_sheriff.md

-# Chromium Branch Sheriffing
+# Monyhar Branch Sheriffing

-This document describes how to be a Chromium *branch* sheriff and how sheriffing on a branch differs from sheriffing on trunk.
+This document describes how to be a Monyhar *branch* sheriff and how sheriffing on a branch differs from sheriffing on trunk.
 For trunk sheriffing guidance, see [//docs/sheriff.md][sheriff-md].